1414C/jiffy/README.md

 # rgen

 ## Overview and Features
 Rgen is a model-based application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing cloud native applications for SAP Hana.
-The rgen application allows the developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.
+The rgen application allows a developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.
 While this is not for everybody, it does reduce the mental cost of entry and allows deployment of a web-based application to SAP Hana with virtually no prior Hana knowledge.

 #### Why write in Go?
 * Go has a very strong standard library, thereby keeping dependencies on public packages to a minimum